gl91306/bpp/README.md

 Apple Macintosh/Linux compatibility is planned but not guaranteed (for now).
 Make a PR please!

-## Why did you make this project?
+## Why did you create this project?
 This application is meant to replace all the overpriced proprietary software out there that doesn't give you any freedom.
-I believe that computer software was meant to be free and open, and some desperate people from 1969 ([yes, literally](https://en.wikipedia.org/wiki/Proprietary_software#Origin)) decided to unnecessarily close monetize it.
+I believe that computer software was meant to be free and open, and some desperate people from 1969 ([yes, literally](https://en.wikipedia.org/wiki/Proprietary_software#Origin)) decided to unnecessarily close and monetize it.
 I know we all have to make a buck or two, but I really don't think software is the way to do that.